RedHat-UX/red-hat-design-system/docs/patterns/logo-wall/style.md

 ### Active

 <rh-alert state="info">
-    The Active states have the same styles as the Focus states.
+  The active states have the same styles as the focus states.
 </rh-alert>

 <uxdot-example width-adjustment="400px">